yandex/rep/docs/reproducibility.rst

    * after image is downloaded, it is automatically started
 3. click on preview link.
 This opens a browser with Jupyter.

-Process is demonstrated below (docker image was already downloaded, so this waiting step is skipped):
+Process is demonstrated below (docker image was already downloaded, so waiting step is skipped):

 .. image:: images/kitematic.gif